wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-tutorial-create-vnet-and-linux-cluster.md

 ---
 title: Criar um cluster do Service Fabric do Linux no Azure | Microsoft Docs
-description: Saiba como implantar um cluster do Service Fabric do Linux em uma rede virtual do Azure existente usando o CLI do Azure.
+description: "Neste tutorial, você aprende a implantar um cluster do Service Fabric do Linux em uma rede virtual do Azure existente usando a CLI do Azure."
 services: service-fabric
 documentationcenter: .net
 author: rwike77